 Lastly, remember that the welcome email is just the beginning of your email marketing campaign.
 You’ll have to stay consistent in your efforts to maintain the engagement levels of your audience with your product/service.

 Since most healthcare professionals take a little time to get acquainted with the product, it’s a good strategy to follow up on your welcome email after 1-2 weeks.
 Ask them how they’re doing, and if they need any help.

 If you maintain the momentum, you’ll keep them constantly engaged and excited about your products and services.

-Onboarding emails are one of the most important aspect of any pharma brand’s digital marketing campaign.
-They give you the elevation you need to take-off your digital marketing campaign to a good start.
+Onboarding emails are one of the most important aspects of any pharma brand’s digital marketing campaign.
+They give you the elevation you need to take off your digital marketing campaign to a good start.